0fajarpurnama0/file-synchronizer-online-course-sharing/README.md

 # Usage (Beta)

 1. Place these scripts into a web server and access the folder via browser.
-The scripts are tested with ownership of the directory is the webserver (chown -R www-data directory), or simply allow full access if you don't care (chmod -R 777 directory).
+The scripts are tested with ownership of the directory is the webserver for user and group (chown -R www-data:www-data directory), or simply allow full access if you don't care (chmod -R 777 directory, keep doing this everytime you encounter error).

 Manual: http based rsync between two file.
 Moodle: environment set on moodle. (able to identify course, perform automatic backup, in the future perform automatic restore, function to rsync all course at once comming soon).